 Rummy is basically a card game where each player is given 7 cards and he has to shed all his cards by melding them into valid combinations.
 He can make either a run or a set.
 As the name describes, a run is a pack of three or four cards of the same suit in serial order, while a set is a pack of three or four cards of the same rank but different suits.
 If a player arranges his cards accordingly and forms one of these then it is called a meld, and the player scores points for all the cards that he has melded.

-In a case of “round the corner” rule, the players need to decide before starting the game whether the score of an ace will be 1 or 15.
+In the case of “round the corner” rule, the players need to decide before starting the game whether the score of an ace will be 1 or 15.

 Scoring an Ace